MortenHarding/docker-vms/README.md

 Enter "YES" to continue: ^E
 ```

-You are know back at the simh emulator prompt
+You are now back at the simh emulator prompt

 ```sh
 Simulation stopped, PC: 819C238D (BBC #3,26C(R3),819C23E1)